-Senate Republican leader sees budget, debt ceiling deal soon
+U.S. budget negotiations advance but no deal yet

 Failure to reach a bipartisan deal on spending could set up another showdown between Congress and the White House in September like the ones late last year and early this year that resulted in partial government shutdowns.

-And without legislation to extend Treasury’s borrowing authority, Washington would be flirting with a U.S. default on its debt, which would shake global financial markets.
+And without legislation to extend Treasury’s borrowing authority, Washington would be flirting with a U.S. default on its debt, shaking global financial markets.

 Even with an agreement for the next two years on overall spending levels, the House and Senate still have to pass a series of appropriations bills to carry out the accord.